Tracking Report on Specific Indicators for 2023/2024

 Lifelong learning measures

-- The University of Bucharest aims both to provide resources to the wider community and to develop programmes and actions for a variety of students, including non-traditional students and potential students.
-In concrete terms, it provides free access to educational resources for those not studying at the university including courses, access to educational resources and lectures, as exemplified by the following examples.
+The University of Bucharest aims to provide resources to the wider community and develop programmes and actions for various students, including non-traditional and potential students.
+In concrete terms, it offers free access to educational resources for those not studying at the university, including courses, access to learning materials and lectures, as illustrated by the following examples.

 Access to courses:

 - Through the UB SEED programme – Educational Support for Disadvantaged Students – the University of Bucharest offers educational resources to students from underprivileged backgrounds.
-Some of the resources provided include online courses offered by teachers/students/graduates of the University of Bucharest so that the syllabus specific to national evaluation is properly covered; mentoring offered by students or graduates of the University of Bucharest, who guide and support the students in their school course; events that include training and socialization activities, summer schools, workshops; material support (laptop, school supplies) and the reimbursement of expenses undertaken for academic purposes.
+Some of the resources provided include online courses offered by teachers/students/graduates of the University of Bucharest so that the syllabus specific to national evaluation is appropriately covered; mentoring provided by students or graduates of the University of Bucharest, who guide and support the students in their school course; events that include training and socialisation activities, summer schools, workshops; material support (laptop, school supplies) and the reimbursement of expenses undertaken for academic purposes.

-- Free training courses offered by the teachers and students of the University of Bucharest, together with high school teachers, for high school students preparing for the baccalaureate exam and candidates for the entrance exam for bachelor studies, the faculties of the University of Bucharest.
+- The teachers and students from the University of Bucharest continued to offer free training courses together with pre-university teachers for high school students preparing for the baccalaureate exam and candidates for the entrance exam for bachelor studies at the faculties of the University of Bucharest.
+The Faculty of History is an excellent example of such continued initiative.

 Access to educational resources:

 - Several of UB’s educational resources are available to the public outside the university.
-The Educational Resources section of the institutional website provides access to e-books published by UB faculties, UB journals and yearbooks, as well as the web catalogue of books digitised as part of the project Recovery of Anglicistics in Romania.
-This section of the UB website also includes the Virtual History Library (Unibuc CLASSICA), a library containing valuable works for both students studying history and the general public interested in the field.
-The same section provides links to international databases that those interested (both members of the university community and people from outside) can consult and use for writing scientific papers or for documentation, and that is accessible without an institutional account.
-Another important resource is the Digital Archive of the Museum of the University of Bucharest (DAMUB), which makes available to the public unpublished documents in digital format from the heritage of the Museum of the University of Bucharest.
+The Educational Resources section of the institutional website provides access to e-books published by UB faculties, UB journals and yearbooks, and the web catalogue of books digitised as part of the project Recovery of Anglicistics in Romania.
+This section of the UB website also includes the Virtual History Library (Unibuc CLASSICA), a library containing valuable works for students studying history and the general public interested in the field.
+The same section provides links to international databases that those interested (both members of the university community and people from outside) can consult and use for writing scientific papers or documentation, which is accessible without an institutional account.

 Access to lectures: